 A palette is more than a bright colour or two.
 The most significant colours in the web design palette can be the ones you don’t see usually- black, white and neutrals.
 These colours are usually kept at the background of web design since they give either a cool or warm feel and lead to overall usability and navigation, typography and other cues.

 Some web designers take just a few colors from the wheel and use these straight up.
 That’s how tones, shades, and tints come in.

 - Shade: Color + black

 - Tone: Color + gray, or white & black

 These variations amend the color saturation’s and give variances within a palette.
-When you want to develop color blends, tones, shades and tints are often applied to expand palette beyond two or three colors, so that all hues belong to same family.
+When you want to develop color blends, tones, shades, and tints are often applied to expand palette beyond two or three colors, so that all hues belong to the same family.

 So, these are some of the basic tips to try for your web design.
 The color wheel lets you experiment with different colors and come up with outstanding &innovative combinations for your web design.

 Need more assistance with your web design project?
 Talk to an expert designer at m2media.
 Contact us today